Finding your first job feels like a catch-22: you need a job to get a job. So how do you impress an employer and get hired?

 Okay great, so what’s the problem?
 Well, the issue is that ATS also ranks resumes.
 This means that if your resume is missing essential skills or experience, the ATS will rank your resume lower than someone with those essentials included.

 We’ve already covered the topic of using keywords so I won’t include it here.
-However, it is important to note that ATS will discard any “un-readable” resumes.
-In fact, ~43% of resumes are in “unreadable” formats.
+However, it is important to note that ATS will discard any “un-readable” resumes. ~43% of resumes are in “unreadable” formats.
 Well, what’s the big issue with that?
 Can’t a human HR manager just read my resume and pick up where the ATS failed?
 The short answer is, no.

 The long answer?
 Human hiring managers spend only 7-10 minutes skimming through a resume.
 This means your resume is only allocated a certain amount of time, and a resume ranked higher will garner more attention than ones that are ranked low.